 This standard addresses electrical safety-related work practices for employee workplaces.
 These safety measures are necessary for the practical safeguarding of employees relative to the hazards associated with electrical energy during activities such as installation, inspection, operation, maintenance and demolition of electrical conductors, electric equipment, signalling and communication conductors and equipment and raceways.
 This standard also includes safe work practices for employees performing other work activities that can expose them to electrical hazards.

 NFPAE 70E Requirements

 The FR fabric and garment requirements are those shown in ASTM F1506.
-Tables of common electrical tasks are included and assigned one of five Hazard Risk Categories (HRC 0, 1, 2, 3 or 4).
-Each HRC category has a minimum arc rating for protective clothing measured in cal/cm2 plus other PPE requirements.
+Tables of common electrical tasks are included and assigned one of five PPE Categories (0, 1, 2, 3 or 4).
+Each PPE Category has a minimum arc rating for protective clothing measured in cal/cm2 plus other PPE requirements.